Star Wars Trading Card Game

 Star Wars: The Trading Card Game is an out-of-print collectible card game produced by Wizards of the Coast (WotC).
 The original game was created by game designer Richard Garfield, the creator of the first modern trading card game, Magic: The Gathering.
 After its initial release in April 2002, the game was 'put on indefinite hold' by WotC in late 2005.
 The Star Wars Trading Card Game Independent Development Committee was created by a group of fans to continue development of the game.
 They design new cards that are available as free downloads at their website.

-Game play
+Gameplay

 The Star Wars: TCG focuses on gaining control of in-game arenas.
 In this two-player game, each player controls units which battle in the arenas.
 The main way to win is to take control of two of the three arenas.
 Some cards also add new win conditions for the game.

 The three arenas are Space, Ground and Character, and feature units from the Star Wars films, such as Star Destroyers, starfighters, AT-ATs, armies, and characters like Luke Skywalker, Anakin Skywalker, Padmé Amidala, Mara Jade, and Darth Vader.
 There is also a build zone, a draw pile (for your deck), and a discard pile.
 The two sides to the game are the Dark side and the Light side, representing the two sides of the Force.
 There are also neutral cards, which can be used by either side.

 There are several types of cards.
 They are: